gjat/temp-controller/README.md

 Roughly based on https://tttapa.github.io/ESP8266/Chap02%20-%20Hardware.html

+Now using OTA updates for most changes, but initial programming will need to be via serial (USB/TTL).

 ### Running board
 - Doesn't have reset / programming buttons.
 Just adds the reset pullup.
 - Exposes an I2C header for plugging in the temp sensor (3.3v power, ground included)